Time-causal and time-recursive wavelets: Summary and discussion

 Since the time-causal limit kernel or its temporal derivatives do not have any compact closed-form explicit expressions, we have for this purpose specifically focused on what can be stated theoretically about these kernels, regarding their recurrence relations across scales, their scaling properties across scales, and regarding bandpass wavelet representations defined from differences between time-causal wavelet representation at adjacent discrete temporal scales.

+Computationally, the proposed bandpass wavelet representations specifically allow from much more straightforward reconstruction of the original signal from the wavelet transforms.
+Whereas a standard (usually non-causal) wavelet representation requires reconstruction from the general inversion formula reproduced in Equation~(\ref{eq-def-inv-wavelet-transf}), when using the bandpass wavelet representation according to Equation~(\ref{eq-bandpass-wavelet-repr}), the original signal can instead be recovered from a mere summation of the bandpass wavelet channels according to Equation~(\ref{eq-reconstr-temp-scsp-time-caus}).
+Notably, this opens up to real-time manipulation of local contents in the signal, by restricting the reconstruction to subsets of temporal subbands, that is over subsets of the temporal scale channels.

+As we have shown in Equation~(\ref{eq-rel-bandpass-kernel-1st-temp-der}), there is a direct relationship between the underlying computationally equivalent difference-of-time-causal-limit-kernels (DoT) kernel and the {\em first-order\/} temporal derivative of the time-causal limit kernel.
+This relationship is specifically qualitatively different from the corresponding relationship for non-causal wavelets based on derivatives of the Gaussian kernel, where the corresponding bandpass kernel does according to Equation~(\ref{eq-reconstr-ricker-wavelet}) instead correspond to the {\em second-order\/} derivative of the non-causal Gaussian kernel.

 Then, we have in Section~\ref{sec-disc-approx} turned to the problem of numerically approximating the time-causal limit kernel and its temporal derivatives for discrete signals.
-In this regard, first-order recursive filters constitute the natural analogue to the first-order integrators that equivalently describe the temporal smoothing with truncated exponential kernels, and which constitute the main computational primitives in the continuous theory.
+In this regard, first-order recursive filters constitute the natural analogue to the first-order integrators, that equivalently describe the temporal smoothing with truncated exponential kernels, and which constitute the main computational primitives in the continuous theory.
 Thereby, we have describe a canonical way to compute discrete time-causal wavelet representations in Section~\ref{sec-disc-wavelet-repr}, and also shown how this representation relates to bandpass representations, as can also be defined from continuous wavelets.
-Notably, the proposed implementation method is fully time-recursive, and does therefore lend itself directly for real-time processing on regular signal processing architectures.
+Notably, the proposed implementation method is fully time-recursive, and does therefore lend itself directly to real-time processing on regular signal processing architectures.
+Specifically, as described in Algorithm~\ref{fig-pseudo-code-rec-filt-casc}, the temporal smoothing can be implemented in terms of a low number (often 4-8) first-order recursive filters coupled in cascade.
+The wavelet transforms are then obtained by applying compact temporal difference operators according to Equation~(\ref{eq-temp-der-approx-molecules}) to the temporally smoothed data, complemented by complementary scale normalization.
+Thereby, real-time computations can be achieved on very low-capacity computational architectures.